 Turn off System Sound in Windows 10

-In order to be able to turn of system sounds in Windows 10, you will have to open the Sound settings.
-Right click on the Speakers icon which is present at the right side of the task bar.
+In order to be able to turn off system sounds in Windows 10, you will have to open the Sound settings.
+Right-click on the Speakers icon which is present at the right side of the taskbar.

 You will see “Sounds” option in the popup.
 Clicking on this opens a new window where you can customize sounds.